In their many visits with artists, two guest curators for Krannert Art Museum noticed a theme emerging in some of the artists' work.

 Studio Visit is a Q&A with a local artist.
 Here, Travis Hocutt, the artist-in-residence at the Urbana-Champaign Independent Media Center, chats with The News-Gazette's Melissa Merli.

 Is the gallery here at the IMC new?

 CHARLESTON — Works by sculptor Michael Aurbach, who served on the art faculty of Eastern Illinois University 1984-'86, are on view in a new exhibition at the Tarble Arts Center on the EIU campus.

 The exhibition opens at 5 p.m.
 Thursday with a lecture by the artist.
 Admission is free and the public is invited.
 An informal reception will follow.

-Look back: Highlights from Melissa Merli on the week that was
+Look ahead: Top picks from Melissa Merli for the week to come

 Mimi, did you make any New Year's resolutions?